pekellogg/ruby-basics-assessment-newsletter/README.md

 These should be completed in order - each step builds on the previous steps.
 See below for a more detailed explanation of each step.

-1. Fix the errors in `newsletter.rb` so that it runs without errors
+1. Fix the errors in `newsletter.rb` so that it runs without errors # done?
 2. Fix the `format_campus_location` method so that it has the correct output
 3. Write the `calculate_recipients` method to return only the recipients that haven't unsubscribed
 4. Write the `print_recipients` method to print a string with a list of the correct recipients